 The situation may not be the same in relation to compensation for unfair dismissal (including constructive dismissal).
 The situation is not clear, but Employment Tribunals are currently ordering employers to pay compensation for notice periods even if their employee found a new job during that period.
 Take advice.

-18. How long can a disgruntled ex-employee wait before filing a claim?
+18. How long can an ex-employee wait before filing a claim?

 If the claim is one that can be brought to the Employment Tribunal, it must, in most cases, be brought within three months of the date of dismissal.

 The Employment Tribunal has the discretion to extend time if the employee can show that it was not reasonably practicable to present the claim within the three-month period.